 I am making an educated guess that you may be in the same boat as my Freudian Slip client.

-The inner work you need to do, and that I think is of benefit for all leaders or emerging leaders is to see where you are stuck with over the top upset and figure out what to do about it.
+The inner work you need to do, which I think is beneficial for all leaders, or emerging leaders, is to see where you are stuck with over the top upset and figure out what to do about it.

-Now, I’m not suggesting that you should stay calm, cool, and collected when demands are, as you say, impossible.
-And I do suggest you stand up for yourself.
-Which you did.
+Now, I’m not suggesting that you should stay calm, relaxed, and collected when demands are, as you say, impossible.
+And I do recommend you stand up for yourself, which you did.

 You get kudos for that.

-Freudian slips are meant to lead you to the subconscious areas where you still need to work on yourself.
+To sum up, Freudian slips lead you to the subconscious areas where you still need to work on yourself.

 To your success,

-Call my office for a free strategy session on how to move beyond the patterns of the past that end up hurting you in the present.
+Contact me for a free strategy session.
+Learn how to move beyond the patterns of the past that end up hurting you in the present.